bee-Michi/github-cli/readme.md

 ### Development
 The tool was developed in python, using the github api V3 and [githubpy](https://github.com/michaelliao/githubpy).

-The file is developed in python 3.10.1 so its best used in that enviorment, but githubpy supports python 2.6, thoug for 2.7 or below it is not stable.
+The file is developed in python 3.10.1 so its best used in that enviorment, but githubpy supports python 2.6, thoug this is not tested, use a your own risk.

 ## Download
 Download the source code, and then grab the lates release of python: